-9.(1) Council may provide for a grant to a holder:

-(a) where the holder is a charitable, philanthropic or other not-for-profit corporation, and Council considers that the property is used for a purpose that is directly related to the purposes of the corporation; and

-(b) where the holder would be entitled to a grant under the provisions of the Home Owner Grant Act (BC) if the holder's property was subject to taxation by a local government.
+- 9.(1) Council may provide for a grant to a holder: - (a) where the holder is a charitable, philanthropic or other not-for-profit corporation, and Council considers that the property is used for a purpose that is directly related to the purposes of the corporation; and - (b) where the holder owns residential property and - (i) is aged sixty-five or older; - (ii) with a physical or mental disability; or - (iii) with financial need. - (2) Grants provided under subsection (1) - (a) must be applied for in writing by a holder each year; - (b) may be given only to a holder of property that is taxable in the current taxation year; - (c) must be in an amount equal to or less than the taxes payable on the property in the current taxation year, less any other grants or credits; and - (d) must be used only for the purposes of paying the taxes owing on the property in the current taxation year.

-(2) Grants provided under subsection (1)

-(a) may be given only to a holder of property that is taxable in the current taxation year;

-(b) must be in an amount equal to or less than the taxes payable on the property in the current taxation year, less any other grants; and
+Residential Tax Credit

-(c) must be used only for the purposes of paying the taxes owing on the property in the current taxation year.

-(3) A grant under paragraph (1)(b) must be in an amount that is not more than the amount to which a person would be entitled under the Home Owner Grant Act (BC) if the holder's property was subject to taxation by a local government.
+- 10.(1) Council may provide for a tax credit to holders of residential property who would be entitled to a credit under the provisions of the Residential Property Tax Relief Act (New Brunswick) if the holder's property were located off the reserve. - (2) A credit under subsection (1) must be in an amount that is not more than the amount to which a person would be entitled under the Residential Property Tax Relief Act (New Brunswick) if the holder's property was subject to property taxation by the Province.